 In my early teen years, before the quake, I learned to play piano when my mom bought a used one from one of the bars in Old Valdez.
 Mom also purchased a correspondence course for me, so I could learn to play the accordion (still one of my favorite instruments of all time).
 During those same years, my older-younger brother Gary (the one who was just a baby on that first trip up to Alaska) and I also learned to square dance.
 Mom and Dad had joined a local group who named themselves the Sour Docees (a combination of sourdough…see my “Alaska–All the Colors of White” story to read about that…and the term “do-si-do” which is a square dance move).
 Daddy had become one of the callers, and he and Mom were one of the best couples in the club.
 When Gary and I requested to learn, they got together two squares worth of us young teens, and we gave demonstrations during two Valdez Gold Rush Days celebrations, and at various other community events.

 During my junior high and high school years, I was always in band (I played cornet and occasionally other brass instruments) and choir (I was a soprano from early on).
 I wasn’t allowed to play drums because that’s what most of the other kids wanted to do, and others got their “druthers” before I quietly made my request.
 I tried to play the flute for a couple of weeks, but just couldn’t do it…it always gave me a headache.
 So then I thought of the trumpet (the reason for that is another story).
 I started on a very-well-used, battered trumpet our teacher had, and ended up loving it.
 At that time, Herb Alpert and The Tijuana Brass were very popular, and I ultimately learned to play most of their music, like “The Taste of Honey” which was my favorite.
 My parents saved up enough money to buy me a nickel-plated cornet during my freshman year, which I had until I was about 21, when my first husband hocked it, and we could never afford to buy it back.
-The following year, they purchased one for my brother Gary Minish, as well (not sure whether or not he still has his).
+The following year (when I was a sophomore), they purchased one for my freshman brother Gary Minish, as well (not sure whether or not he still has his).

 Mrs. Miller moved down to Texas with her husband and two kids, just before my senior year.
 That year (back in Valdez, at our brand new high school in “the new town”), one of the very-talented town musicians took over as the part-time music teacher.
-Because he already had a regular “day job,” he wasn’t always able to be at the school, so he deputized me and one of the senior boys (out of our tiny class of 13 students) to be his helpers for both choir and band.
+Because he already had a regular “day job,” he wasn’t always able to be at the school very often, so he deputized me and one of the senior boys (out of our tiny class of 13 students) to be his helpers for both choir and band.
 We taught parts and directed both entities when he couldn’t be there…invaluable experience!!!

 While still a high school junior, I had met and started going with my first serious boyfriend, and (sigh) I became pregnant between my junior and senior year.
 So I didn’t get to finish the teaching/directing thing after Thanksgiving, when I started doing my studies at home, until after my oldest daughter was born in January (yes…I was able to stay in school until then, thanks to my dad’s intervention with the school board).
 Right after graduation in 1968, Jim Mock and I were married.
 During our 10 years together, we had four children, and I continued to be a part of any musical groups I could find, as time would allow.
 In 1967, though, I sadly let go of my dreams of someday attending The Julliard School of Music (now just called The Julliard School, because it encompasses much more than just music).